programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 df = pd.read_csv('thor_wwii.csv')
 ```

 Here, we import Pandas, the `figure` object and basic functions from `bokeh.plotting`, and the `ColumnDataSource` object from `bokeh.models`.
-We're also going to expand our knowledge of interactions in this example by adding a hover feature that is facilitated by the `HoverTool`
+We are also going to expand our knowledge of interactions in this example by adding a hover feature that is facilitated by the `HoverTool`

 We then immediately set our output file following Bokeh's recommended best practices.
 Finally, we call Pandas `read_csv` method to load our csv into a `dataframe`.